Welcome to the Veterinarians of Dierenkliniek Statenlaan The Hague / Den Haag – primary and specialist care for companion animals and their people.

 Operations and medical treatments mostly are scheduled on Tuesday – Friday 10am – 1pm.

-In operation times it can occure occasionally that desk and telephones are not staffed impeccable.
+During operation times it can occure occasionally that desk and telephones are not staffed impeccable.

 Please hold or try again later